 A recent study published in Frontiers in Toxicology showed that mice with a genetic predisposition for mesothelioma developed cancer more rapidly when exposed to asbestos.

-Action Steps for Those at Risk of Inheriting Mesothelioma
+Action Steps for Those at Risk of Mesothelioma

-If you believe that you or a loved one is at risk of inheriting mesothelioma, whether through a genetic mutation or through secondhand exposure, talk to a medical professional.
+If you believe that you or a loved one is at risk of mesothelioma, you should talk to a medical professional.

 A mesothelioma doctor can help you get tested for the BAP1 gene mutation and determine if you’re at risk of getting this cancer.